Project-MONAI/tutorials/detection/README.md

 Disclaimer: We are not the host of the data.
 Please make sure to read the requirements and usage policies of the data and give credit to the authors of the dataset!

 We split the data into 10 folds.
-The datasplit can be downloaded from https://drive.google.com/drive/folders/16QiIJt9092TgGRxR1TKRzBQixb6tQozY?usp=sharing
+The data split files can be downloaded from https://drive.google.com/drive/folders/16QiIJt9092TgGRxR1TKRzBQixb6tQozY?usp=sharing
+In these files, the values of "box" are the ground truth boxes in world coordinate.

 ### 2. Questions and bugs